Shawn-Houston/StorageCephStuff/README.md

 3. Ensure necessary packages are installed

 `# dnf -y install cephadm ceph-common podman lvm2`

+### Simple (All OSDs are identical)
+This install assumes that all nodes are essentially identical, and all storage is both identical and are flash.
+An all HDD install is not recommended.
+There are two configuration files provided for this install option.
+The first is ceph_cluster-spec-4-node-all-disks.yaml and is for an *object only* cluster with 4 nodes.
+4 Nodes is the minimum supported number of nodes for IBM Storage Ceph.

 #### On Admin Node
 The `boostrap` command I will show assumes that the cluster has two networks, a public network, and a cluster network.
 If you only have one network just leave out the `--cluster-network` option.
 The IP addresses and ranges I am using are examples that you will need to replace with the IP addresses and ranges for your cluster.
 I am not showing how to build the `registry-auth.json` file.
 You will need to follow the IBM Storage Ceph documentation in order to create the file.